Nkosi9991/Sql-Datawarehouse-Project/README.md

-# First Data Warehouse & Analytics Project
+# Data Warehouse & Analytics Project
 (Enspired by DataWithBaraa)
 - To view him here is his link for GitHub: https://github.com/DataWithBaraa
 ---